ashamhusain1/se-sose20-exercise-1-tcod/README.md

 <a name="res"></a>
 ## Exercise Resources
-All raytracer resources are available in the `./res directory`.
+All exercise resources are available in the `./resources directory`.